Reference Architecture: Image Management

-Citrix Cloud manages the operation of the control plane for Citrix Virtual Apps and Desktops Service environments.
-Delivery controllers, management consoles, SQL database, license server, StoreFront and Citrix Gateway are all delivered on Citrix Cloud and completely managed by Citrix.
+Citrix Cloud manages the operation of the control plane for Citrix DaaS environments.
+Delivery controllers, management consoles, SQL database, License Server, StoreFront, and Citrix Gateway are all delivered on Citrix Cloud and managed by Citrix.

 The workloads hosting the apps and desktops for users remain under the customer control in the data center of their choice, either cloud or on-premises.
 These components are connected to the cloud service using an agent called the Citrix Cloud Connector.

-Citrix Machine Creation Service uses API’s from underlying hypervisors.
-These resources may come from the customer’s data center or cloud.
+Citrix Machine Creation Service uses APIs from underlying hypervisors.
+These resources can come from the customer’s data center or cloud.
 Citrix Cloud Connector acts as a bridge between the Citrix Cloud plane and underlying resources.
 The control plane has access to metadata, such as login details, machine names and application shortcuts, restricting access to the customer’s intellectual property from the control plane.